Who is Marjorie Taylor Greene, Trump’s MAGA ally turned critic?

 In 2021, she posted an Islamophobic thread on X, saying: “It’s not irrational to fear Islamic terrorism or a religion that states it’s goal is world domination and the death of infidels,” drawing condemnation from House members.

-She was stripped of her House committee assignments over racist comments in 2021.
+In 2021, she was stripped of her House committee assignments over her past incendiary comments and her apparent support for violence against Democrats.

 Greene has also been called out by House members for her racist views towards Black people.